 From conventional to jumbo and everything in between, even choosing the type of mortgage to finance your home can feel daunting.
 Here’s a simple look at the four major mortgage types:

-With a conventional loan, your rate is set, or fixed, for the entire term of your loan, which is commonly 15 or 30 years.
-A fixed rate means your monthly payment will stay the same for the life of your loan—no surprises!
+With a conventional fixed rate loan, your interest rate is set, or fixed, for the entire term of your loan, which is commonly 15 or 30 years.
+A fixed rate means your monthly payment1 will stay the same for the life of your loan—no surprises!
 You can get 95-97% financing on these loans, with a loan amount up to $548,250.